FoxyFy Server — Installation

 Send your machine ID along with your license order.

-Paste your key into the config file and lunch the server.
+Paste your key into the config file and launch the server.

-Once your are done with testing, start FFS as a service.
+Once your are done testing, start FFS as a service 🏁.

 That’s it — your site’s officially FoxyFied.